gafemoyano/gafemoyano11ty/src/en/posts/isla-sigma.md

 layout: layouts/post.njk
 ---

-Translation Pending.
-Article only available in a.href="/es/isla-sigma"
+I'll probably write this translation _some day_.
+In the meantime, this article is only available in [spanish](/es/posts/isla-sigma/).